JYNi16/Magnon/README.md

 # Magnons
-Linear spin wave for various spin model
+Spin wave for various spin model calculated by LSWT